October 5, 2019, by Tina Lombardo

 The following companies offer design contests.

-Unlimited graphic designs are a new breed of design service that caters to the growing population of startups, entrepreneurs, and fast growing small businesses.
+Unlimited graphic designs are a new breed of design service that caters to the growing population of startups, entrepreneurs, and fast-growing small businesses.
 An unlimited graphic design service does exactly what you think they do.
 You can submit as many design requests as you want, and they’ll get them all done one at a time.
 That’s the typical model.
 And they range in prices from $79/m up to $499/m.

 They’re not exactly a good fit if you’re on a budget, because it’s a subscription model, meaning you’ll be paying that $79 – $499 every single month.

 However, if you have a marketing team that constantly needs new ads, flyers, social media posts, posters, and marketing materials, these guys are right up your ally.
-The the price and the potential quantity of designs they can output, it’s well worth the investment.
+The price and the potential quantity of designs they can output, it’s well worth the investment.

 Hire an unlimited graphic design company if…

 You’re a growing startup/business that has a a need for constant designs in addition to your logo.
 If you’re a fast-growing company chances are you’ll need a design team to constantly design ads, promotional/marketing materials, flyers, newsletters, business cards, stationery, etc., then unlimited graphic design is the way to go for you.

 How to hire an unlimited graphic design company: